vedanthatwar/miniProject-photgraphyPage/README.md

-THis is the photography page i made using basic HTML CSS
+THis is the photography page i made using Frontend Web Development